-A proposed Center must demonstrate a substantial likelihood of achieving success with its P-12 partners and developing a reputation for statewide excellence within the three-year State funding period.
-Annual measurable benchmarks for evaluating progress toward the stated goals must be included in the proposal, as well as a list of specific achievements to be realized.
+A proposed Center must demonstrate a substantial likelihood of achieving success with its P-12 partners and developing a reputation for statewide excellence within the three-year state funding period.
+Annual measurable benchmarks for evaluating progress toward the stated goals must be included in the proposal, as well as a list of targeted specific achievements.